 A systematic evaluation of your business needs, internal capabilities and cost considerations is required while deciding which accounting functions to outsource.

-By systematically analysing these factors, businesses can pinpoint which functions will deliver maximum value when outsourced while maintaining quality and control over critical operations.
+By reviewing these factors, businesses can pinpoint which functions will deliver maximum value when outsourced while maintaining quality and control over critical operations.

 Evaluate resource constraints